The Blissful and Fit Chef No Longer

-is the creation of Christy Morgan.
 Since 2004 I’ve been a professional vegan chef, cooking instructor, educator and speaker.
-I became obsessed with fitness in 2013 and added “& Fit” to my brand to incorporate my new passion.
-I’m a NASM Certified Personal Trainer, Women’s Fitness Specialist, TRX Suspension Trainer, 200 hour Certified Yoga Teacher and SPINNING instructor.
+I became obsessed with fitness in 2013 then got my NASM Certified Personal Trainer, Women’s Fitness Specialist, TRX Suspension Trainer, 200-hour Certified Yoga Teacher and SPINNING instructor certifications because I thought I would have a career in fitness.
+Then decided to travel the world so that career didn’t fully manifest.
+I did however work online with women and write fitness programs for a few years, which was very rewarding.

-My business includes things like healthy cooking classes, lectures and cooking demos, private instruction in people’s homes, consulting and corporate team building, personalized fitness programs and personal training along with public and private yoga classes.
-I also have online wellness programs to help those who can’t meet in person.
+My business pre-pandemic included healthy cooking classes, lectures and cooking demos, private instruction in people’s homes, consulting and corporate team building, personalized fitness programs and personal training along with public and private yoga classes.

 Healthful cooking wasn’t always my passion.
 I got a degree in fashion design from The University of Texas in 2002 then moved to Los Angeles to work in wardrobe for movies and television.
 Let me tell you, it was not working out so well.
 “Breaking into the biz” is as hard as they make it out to be.
 Thankfully, I befriended several vegans in LA, and was shown the PETA video, Meet Your Meat, by my dear friend Sue (who owned a vegan restaurant called Counter Culture in Austin).
 We made the decision to go vegan together.
 I had no idea then that teaching and cooking for others would become my true love in life.
 But after working for free in the crazy world of Hollywood and being totally unhappy, Sue suggested a culinary school in Austin to me that was mostly vegan called The Natural Epicurean Academy of Culinary Arts.
 I took a trip to Austin to visit the school and I fell in love with the vibe and the people.
 I moved back the following month.